sage-code/eve/manual/structure.md

 ## Execution

 EVE modules are executed using a virtual machine.
 You can run the virtual machine as a service or as console application.
-You can run only a main module.
-Each module run in a different sessions with different startup parameters.
-Each session is independent.
+In console mode you can run only a one module.
+In service mode you can run multiple sessions with different startup parameters.
+Each session is independent and can run one single module.

+Service mode is using a general configuration file: eve.cfg.
+This file contains information about all application locations and configuration files for each session.
+After the service starts this file is parsed and each applications start automatically.
+The service will create a log file for each application.

 **memory**
 Server is in charge of allocating memory for one session before the application starts.
 There is no shared memory between sessions.
 That is a session is dedicated for a single application.
 After application is terminated the memory is released.